ClickHouse/ClickHouse/docs/en/sql-reference/functions/string-search-functions.md

 Returns the position (in bytes) of the found substring in the string, starting from 1.

 !!! note
     Now it supports position(needle in haystack) syntax for SQL-compatibility, which is same as position(haystack, needle).
-This new function POSITION(needle IN haystack) works exactly same as POSITION(haystack, needle).
+This new function POSITION(needle IN haystack) works exactly the same way as POSITION(haystack, needle).

 For a case-insensitive search, use the function [positionCaseInsensitive](#positioncaseinsensitive).